ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventArrayConditionCrossings.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.satisfaction_crossing`
+              - The direction of interest for satisfaction crossing.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.condition`
+              - The condition component.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.custom_time_limits`
+              - Specify the interval list within which satisfaction crossing times are sought.
+The default is set to overall availability of host object.
+The time limits will be used if UseCustomTimeLimits is set to true.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.use_custom_time_limits`
+              - Indicate whether to use specified custom time limits (see CustomTimeLimits).
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.save_data_option`
+              - Determine if computed satisfaction crossing times are saved/loaded, or recomputed on load if necessary.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.sampling`
+              - The Sampling definition, which can use a fixed step, relative tolerance or curvature tolerance.
+Relative tolerance uses a combination of relative and absolute changes in scalar values between samples...
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayConditionCrossings.convergence`
+              - The Convergence definition, which uses time tolerance to determine when crossing times are found.

 Import detail